Prethermalization and the local robustness of gapped systems

-\emph{Numerical Demonstration.}--- To showcase our result, consider the interacting $d=1$ spin model where $h=0.9, J_x=0.37$.
-If $J_x=0$, $H_0$ is the transverse-field Ising model with two ferromagnetic ground states, separated from the excited states by a gap $2(1-h)=0.2$ in the thermodynamic limit \cite{sachdev_book}.
-The $J_x$ term is added to break the integrability of $H_0$, and we show in Fig.~\ref{fig:scar}(a) that $H_0$ is still gapped within the ferromagnetic phase, for system sizes accessible with exact diagonalization.
-However, this gap is extremely sensitive to $V$: the ground state $|\psi_\uparrow\rangle $ of $H_0$ that has polarization $\langle Z_i\rangle >0$ quickly merges into the excitation spectrum when $\epsilon \sim N^{-1}$.
-As $H_0$ neither is commuting/frustration-free nor has integer spectrum or topological order, previous bounds could not predict prethermal dynamics in this model.
-Yet for finite small $\epsilon$ and $N=14$, we see clear non-thermal behavior in $|\psi(t)\rangle = \mathrm{e}^{-\mathrm{i}(H_0+V)t}|\psi_\uparrow\rangle $ in Fig.~\ref{fig:scar}(b).
-At $\epsilon=0.1$, the polarization $\langle Z\rangle/N$ remains positive and large.
-While it oscillates around $0$ for some time at $\epsilon=0.2$, there is still a revival behavior $\langle Z\rangle/N\approx 0.6$ at $t\approx 180$.
-In sharp contrast, typical eigenstates of $H$ around the average energy $E_\uparrow =\langle \psi_\uparrow|H|\psi_\uparrow\rangle $ (shown as the black dot in Fig.~\ref{fig:scar}(a)) have $\langle Z\rangle<0$ as shown in Fig.~\ref{fig:scar}(c), since the perturbation $V$ strongly prefers negative polarization in the lower half spectrum.
+\emph{Numerical Demonstration.}--- We showcase our result with the interacting $d=1$ spin model where $h=0.9, J_x=0.37$.
+If $J_x=0$, $H_0$ is the transverse-field Ising model with two ferromagnetic ground states, separated from the excited states by a gap $2(1-h)\approx 0.2$ \cite{sachdev_book}. $J_x$ term is added to break the integrability of $H_0$, but using exact diagonalization, we find $H_0$ is still gapped within the ferromagnetic phase: see Fig.~\ref{fig:scar}(a).
+However, this gap is extremely sensitive to $V$: the ground state $|\psi_\uparrow\rangle $ of $H_0$ with $\langle Z_i\rangle >0$ quickly merges into the excitation spectrum when $\epsilon \sim N^{-1}$.
+So \eqref{eq:H0V} models false vacuum decay, generalizing the literature which studies the case $J_x=0$ \cite{falseVac_Ising,falseVac_Hastings,falseVac_quasip,falseVac_confine,falseVac_spinchain}.
+For $\epsilon\lesssim\Delta$, we see clear non-thermal dynamical behavior in Fig.~\ref{fig:scar}(b): both if the system starts in the true false vacuum $\ket{\psi_\uparrow}$, or even the product state $\ket{\uparrow\cdots \uparrow}$.
+Prethermalization and slow false vacuum decay are visible in the anomalously large values of $\langle Z_i(t)\rangle$, even at $t>N/\epsilon$.
+Both preparing the initial state $\ket{\uparrow\cdots \uparrow}$, and measuring $\langle Z_i(t)\rangle$, are achievable in ultracold atom experiments \cite{ion_confine21}.

-This numerical example highlights a crucial aspect of our theorem: it is valid \emph{even if $V$ closes the gap between $\mathcal{H}_<$ and $\mathcal{H}_>$}.
-Among the eigenstates shown in Fig.~\ref{fig:scar}(c), there are only three atypical ones with $\langle Z\rangle>0$, on which $\psi_\uparrow$ has large support.
-Such eigenstates can be viewed as atypical ``scars'' in the spectrum.